 There are infinite possibilities for the content and approach to the concentration.
 As recommended by the College Board if a student has works that are not as well resolved as others but that help show the evolution of thinking or the process of developing the work, the student should consider including them.
 The choice of works to submit should be made to present the concentration as clearly as possible.

 The Quality component of the portfolio emphasizes the student's best most compelling work.
 These pieces exemplify strength in concept, composition, and execution.
 It is not necessary to select works that are related in content.
 Works selected for this section should be the best demonstration of excellence in drawing, individual style and artistic discovery unique to the student artist.
 5 original works no larger than 18"x24" are submitted by mail for review.
 Selecting work for this segment will be done at the end of Quarter 3.
 A significant amount of thought and attention to detail should be put into these works.
-Pieces submitted for this section may also be submitted in breadth or concentration.
+Pieces submitted for this section may also be included in the concentration or stand alone pieces created outside of the concentration.

 Welcome to AP Studio Art